-Our architectural designer considered the brief and came up with a design for a beautiful oak framed extension that fits perfectly on this listed stone built house.
+Welsh Oak Frame’s architectural designer considered the brief and came up with a design for a beautiful oak framed extension that fits perfectly on this listed stone-built house.

-Originally built as the local train station, Arboreta’s oak extension sits effortlessly where the old platform and tracks used to be.
+Originally built as the local train station, the extension sits effortlessly where the old platform and tracks used to be.

-However this structure would allow primary light to flood the new room from overhead and filter into the kitchen behind.
-You get the required light into the room but not the heat.
+The structure allows primary light to flood the new room from overhead and filter into the kitchen behind.
 A set of French doors opens off the newly created sitting room onto the terrace.

-To give the room more character, our designer cleverly divided the room into two sections.
+To give the room more character, the extension was cleverly designed to divided the room into two sections.

-A large glass gable faces the garden to the sports side with bifolding doors opening, once again, onto a small terrace then down into the garden.
+A large glass gable faces the garden with bi-folding doors opening, once again, onto a small terrace then down into the garden.

 This area is a huge hit with the family and is very popular with visiting friends!
 The vaulted tiled roof creates the feeling of space and allows for down lights over the pool table.